By Dr. Ritu Krishnatreye, B.H.M.S.

 When viewing constipation guidelines, pasteurized dairy contain proteins that are difficult to digest, since pasteurization kills milk enzymes needed to digest it.

-Hi fat and hard to digest proteins cause dairy products to move more slowly through the digestive tract.
+High fat and hard to digest proteins cause dairy products to move more slowly through the digestive tract.
 The longer food lingers in the colon, the more water that is extracted.
-A slow transit speed causes stool to become dry, hard and difficult to pass.
+A slow transit speed causes stool to become dry, hard, and difficult to pass.

 Items like pizza, burgers and muffins are highly processed foods that lead to several digestive ailments.
 The processing of foods removes most if not all of the fiber.

 These foods, which make up most of the food found at the grocery store, tend to be higher in salt and sugar, and low in fiber.

 These foods are a major cause of constipation.
 Moreover, foods like candy, cookies, cakes, pies and pastries contribute to other digestive problems like flatulence (gas), and bloating.

 Dehydration is a major cause of constipation.
 If you are dehydrated, then 6 to 8 glasses of water a day may be just the remedy you need to treat your bowel problems.

 Drinking plenty of water and other liquids, including fruit and vegetable juices and clear soups, may help to prevent constipation.